hldohaga/upfnabp/bpupfandnaweightall.md

 Statistical analysis of the key variables shows the change in all the variables between the two time periods.

 Confounding variables are analysed and show if there has been a significant change in the balance of the populations.
-#Removing those with antihypertensive medications has removed more men in the earlier cohort compared to women.

 Regression shows a degree of association between the BP and UPF intake by weight and by energy.
 It also shows the same for sodium intake.